12smonahan/earnings-call-synthesis/TESTING.md

 ### "Failed to fetch transcript"
 - Check your RapidAPI subscription includes the Seeking Alpha API
-- Verify the symbol is correct (e.g., "AAPL" not "apple")
+- Verify the symbol is correct (e.g., "UPST" not "upstart")
 - Check API rate limits

 ### "Failed to generate summary"